Graduate Certificate in Peace and Conflict Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The program provides the opportunity to study with expert commentators and practitioners in nonviolence, community mediation, human rights, the United Nations, faith-based peacebuilding, and the psychology of peace.
+Study with leading scholars and expert commentators and practitioners in peace journalism, transitional justice, conflict resolution, nonviolence, community mediation, human rights, the United Nations, faith-based peacebuilding and the psychology of peace.

 Further course information